bytedance/Elkeid/driver/README.md

 ## About the compatibility with Linux distribution

-* Tested on:Centos,Debian,Ubuntu
+* Fully Tested on: Centos, Debian, Ubuntu

 ## About the compatibility with ARM

-* Partial support
+* Partially support

 ## About the compatibility with Kernel version